cdbuzzell/PlantTechnologists/README.md

 # Plant Technologists
 The day's agenda and resources for training, announcements, and roadmap conversations.
+Visit https://microsoft.com/mtc for more information about Microsoft Technology Center offerings and locations.

 ## Agenda
 ![Agenda](Images/Agenda.png)